Qiskit/rustworkx/docs/source/api.rst

 =========================

 These functions are algorithm functions that are type specific for :class:`~rustworkx.PyGraph` objects.
-Universal functions from Retworkx API that work for both graph types internally call the functions from the explicitly typed API based on the data type.
+Universal functions from Rustworkx API that work for both graph types internally call the functions from the explicitly typed API based on the data type.